fullhexventures/.github/profile/README.md

-[Full Hex Ventures](https://www.fullhex.com/) is a Software & Hardware design firm founded by Chris Dalke.

-We work in a variety of areas:
-- Self-contained Software-as-a-Service products
-- Software interacting with the physical world
-- Interactive art
+[Full Hex Ventures](https://www.fullhex.com/) is Chris Dalke's product engineering consulting firm.
+We build software & hardware products, with a focus on maritime-related applications.